 If you have not played Prime Pips in Pots before read the instructions below.

-The Transum game of Pips and Pots is based on the traditional game of Wari, a popular board game played in ancient times in Africa and Asia.
+The Transum game of Prime Pips in Pots is based on the traditional game of Wari, a popular board game played in ancient times in Africa and Asia.
 It is also known as Mancala and Kalaha.

 Two players take it in turns to take all of the counters (seeds or pips) from a cell (pit or pot) and sow them one by one in a clockwise direction into the next cells.
-If the final counter brings the total number of counters in a cell to two or three, those counters are won by the player.
-The game finishes when there are no counters left in one of the rows of six cells.
+If the final counter brings the total number of counters in a cell to a prime number, those counters are won by the player.
+The game finishes when one player has scored 25 or more counters.

 The photograph below shows the game of Kalaha as found in Thailand.